oschrenk/notes/unix.md

 `grep [options] PATTERN [FILE...]` is useful here

 - `grep -R somevar` This searches the current directory tree recursively for anything matching `someVar`
 - `grep -iR`  By default grep works with fixed case.
 Change the behaviour by setting the insensitivity flag.
 - `grep -l` Prints a list of files that match without printing the matches themselves with.
 This is very useful for building a list of files to edit in your chosen text editor.
 - `grep -v` Exclude matches from result.

-- `grep -F` Matches for a fixed string-
+- `grep -F` Matches for a fixed string.

 ### Streams & Pipes ###